kshedden/case_studies/methods/distributions.md

 [MAD](https://en.wikipedia.org/wiki/Median_absolute_deviation) (median
 absolute deviation).

-"Higher order" characteristics of a distribution such as [skew](https://en.wikipedia.org/wiki/Skewness) and [kurtosis](https://en.wikipedia.org/wiki/Kurtosis) are less commonly encountered but are of great interest in certain settings.
+"Higher order" summary characteristics of a distribution such as [skew](https://en.wikipedia.org/wiki/Skewness) and [kurtosis](https://en.wikipedia.org/wiki/Kurtosis) are less commonly encountered but are of great interest in certain settings.